 Leslie is married and has two adult children (both of whom attended Mendocino College).
 She also has several grand-dogs as well as a Boxer she calls her own.
 Her personal interests include spending time with her family (including her dog), reading, scrapbooking, and watching sports.
 She thinks there are few things better than an afternoon or evening spent at the ballpark.

 Casey grew up in Santa Rosa and went to the University of San Francisco for her BS.
-She then went to Washington State University where she earned her MS in applied mathematics.
-As a graduate student, her research focus was on Couette flow simulations in molecular dynamics.
+She then went to Washington State University where she earned her MS. As a graduate student, her research focus was on Couette flow simulations in molecular dynamics.
 She is a new addition to the faculty as of 2015.
 She especially looks forward to helping students who have "math-phobia" feel comfortable and successful in math class.

-Casey is getting married in the spring.
-In her downtime, her favorite thing to do is play with her yellow lab mix, Nala.
+In her downtime, Casey’s favorite thing to do is play with her yellow lab mix, Nala.
+She also enjoys spending time with her husband, going to conferences, and looking at dog pictures on the internet.

 The math department runs a weekly contest open to all students.
 To see all the contests from this semester so far, and their solutions, go to